Lake Tahoe Hiking

 Tahoe Meadows, just west of the Mt.
 Rose summit, offers a variety of hiking options, including a 1.3-mile loop that is well-maintained and well-marked.
 More hiking trails can be accessed from the meadows and they will take you into the forest of Douglas fir trees to views of Lake Tahoe.
 In the winter, pack some birdseed and listen and watch for chickadees who are more than happy to eat out of your outstretched hand.

-If you’re looking for an easy hike that provides plenty of views of Lake Tahoe, the Tahoe East Shore Trail is a great bet.
+If you're looking for an easy Lake Tahoe hike that provides plenty of views of the lake, the Tahoe East Shore Trail is a great bet.
 This wide, paved trail connects Incline Village and Sand Harbor State Park.
 Parking and access to the trail are available near Tunnel Creek Cafe.
 Stroll along the entire trail, or stop at one of the many benches and viewpoints along the way.

 If seeing wildflowers was on your list, then head for the Marlette Lake Trail from Spooner Lake.
 This 10.2-mile out-and-back trail is lightly trafficked and located near Glenbrook, Nevada on the east side of Lake Tahoe.